ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 - **Minute takers:** Ayoub Messos, Jensen, Jordi, Kai, Lauren, Lei Yixue, Luis, Mahdi, Motoyoshi Sekiya, Qiao, Qin, Richard, Roland, Sabine, Tong Meng, Yuhang, Ziyang Xing.

 ------------------------------
+**IETF, ALTO Meeting: June 6, 2023**

+**Agenda:**
+- Working item
+- Future of WG
+- cats metrics discussion

+**Minutes**

+*Note taker: Richard*

+- WGLC last call is over
+- OAM updates: Additional reviews, including individual reviews by Mahdi, and comments by Med Plan is to provide a new version by this week.

+- Transport updates: new comment by Mahdi, and one from Meng from Huawei.
+Mentioned reviews by Qiufang, as WG last call reviews.
+Med created github issues.
+Kai submitted revisions to address the issues.
+One technical issue (#30) on the github, adding paragraph, why creating a single connection.
+Spencer is ok with ART review.
+Richard will add the paragraph on why single connection.

+- Future of the WG: https://github.com/ietf-wg-alto/wg-materials/blob/main/FutureALTO/alto-direction-of-work.md
+  - Update: Med initial two directions, and Jordi added the third
+  - Richard: potential to think about decouple concepts (e.g., distance), drivers (BGP-LS), and bits-and-bytes (ALTO protocol, or spreadsheet)
+  - Sabine: what people like/dislike the encoding, or there exist other bodies; people want interop info.
+Do we have mechanism to easily translate into standard format?
+How the mechanisms such as meta info are used/needed by infrastructure operators?
+We should look into some informational documents on ALTO encoding.
+CATS can benefit from querying ALTO servers.
+A more normative way to look the proposals in direction 3.
+  - Jordi: Chairs directed the WG to check why ALTO can integarte with data sources.
+There is an element that we can enhance the adoption of the protocol.
+Compute is on the standard track.
+Sabine: to take into account, already in the ALTO edge services, how to use ALTO info?
+We need several levels of abstractions.
+How feasible to obtain the info?
+  - Ayoub: Interested in Proposal #3.
+Have practical discussions on the 3 proposed directions.
+Put pros and cons for each proposed direction.
+  - Jordi: Direction 2 is not ideal.
+WG is the right WG to attack the important problem of application-network integration.
+Not optimal from architecture or engieering.
+For the next decade, one mission is to build edge cloud infrastructure.
+To do a really good job, we really need visibility (where is compute, networking) to the infrastructure.
+Homework: (1) work on the proposal level; to work on the edge services draft, to position the compute the draft for ALTO, and also the performance metrics draft; (2) Fujitsu puts a security draft, to have security in the new charter.
+Work offline, w/ Luis and others.
+Sabine two questions: (1) What is the take, by the Fujitsu team, on the security considerations on all recent related documents/RFCs?
+Ayoub: So far not bottom up, can discuss more.
+Take a look at risks at the RFC security sections, what can be extended/analyzed.
+Motoyoshi: if a new architecture (e.g., edge cloud) comes, what are the security concerns?
+  - Schedule a meeting w/ Sabine, Luis and Jordi on compute/edge.
+  - Bring some visbility to the WG.
+Sabine can summarize the comments to the WG mailing list.

 **IETF, ALTO Meeting: May 23th, 2023**